Bonds Payable at Premium

 |Premium on Bonds Payable||8,000|

-The premium on bonds payable is added to the face value of bonds payable on the balance sheet and increases the carrying amount of the bonds.
+On the statement of financial position, the premium on bonds payable is added to the face value of bonds payable which increases the carrying amount of the bonds.

-The amortization of premium on bonds reduces the carrying amount of bonds such that at the maturity the carrying amount of bonds payable approaches their face value.
+The amortization of premium reduces the remaining premium on the bond thereby reducing the bond carrying amount on the statement of financial position such that at the maturity the carrying amount of bonds payable approaches their face value.

 Retirement of bonds issued at premium

-At maturity the carrying amount of bonds payable issued at premium approaches their face value and the bond is redeemed by paying back the principal to bondholders.
+On maturity date, the bond premium is zero and the bond is redeemed by paying back the principal to bondholders.
 Company P would record the event as follows:

 by Obaidullah Jan, ACA, CFA and last modified on